thornpar/testapp/README.md

  Write some more tests that you think will be appropriate to ensure this very useful site can keep its high standards.

 # How to submit
-  Publish this repository along with your fresh tests and notify us.
+Publish this project along with your fresh tests on your own github account and send the github link to us.